alonako/geo_project/README.md

-These are the all the programs we wrote for working with the data as part of the geo project.
+These are the all the programs we wrote for working with the data for the geo project.